craig8196/the-river-protocol/README.md

 Event-based design for better application reactivity.
 Real-time capabilities, disabled by default for better network performance.
-Framework verbosity to provide information to applications for better performance (e.g. User MTU for single packet delivery).
+Framework verbosity to provide information to applications for better performance (e.g. User MTU for guaranteed single packet delivery).

 ## Why use TRiP?